JuliaDynamics/SignalDecomposition.jl/docs/src/index.md

 ```

 ## Utilities
-Simple utility functions to check how well the decomposition is for your data:
+Simple utility functions to check how good the decomposition is for your data:
 ```@docs
 rmse
 nrmse